-Charles Jackson, Charles Miles, and Walter Obey, southern-born laborers who worked on the Wabash Railway and were active armed robbers, robbed and shot Ivan Kluzor, a Croatian-immigrant coalminer, in Leetsdale on May 7, 1904.
+Charles Jackson, Charles Miles, and Walter Obey, Black laborers who worked on the Wabash Railway and were active armed robbers, robbed and shot Ivan Kluzor, a Croatian-immigrant, in Leetsdale on May 7, 1904.
 Kluzor, who was shot once, died the next day.

-The three “negro highwaymen,” all of whom were armed, accosted Kluzor, his brother, and a friend, on the street.
-Kluzor was shot when he tried to flee.
+The three “negro highwaymen,” all of whom were armed, accosted Kluzor, his brother, Jacob, and a friend, Mike Villen, on the street.
+Kluzor, who worked at American Bridge Company in Ambridge, was shot when he tried to flee.

 After the incident, Miles, Obey, and Jackson, who, according to police, “were armed to the teeth with heavy revolvers,” fled to Allegheny City and were arrested there “only after a lively encounter and chase.”
 They were subsequently identified as Kluzor’s assailants by the surviving victims.